 The freedom to talk freely about how wonderful our God is and the opportunity to mentor students on a deeper level drew Mr. Hair to Christian education.
 He earned degrees in both History and Geography from University of Washington-Seattle, and is currently working toward an MA in History at California State University, Long Beach.

 The ability to share the love of Christ with children and watch them grow in their relationship with Jesus is what attracted Mrs. Hamada to Christian education.
 She holds a K – 8 Teaching Credential and has also served as a homeschool administrator.
 She is blessed to work in Foundations, a program based on 30 years of scientific research and cognitive strengthening, which focuses on helping students overcome learning challenges.

 Mrs. Harbin played collegiate golf at the University of Wisconsin and California State University, Fullerton, where she earned a BA in Business Administration with a concentration in Economics.
 She has worked at SVC for over two decades and is grateful she gets to share her passion for Jesus with students of all ages.

 Mrs. Haverkamp counts it a privilege to give her students an exceptional education, but her greatest joy comes from teaching them “what matters most” — the unconditional love the Savior has for them.
-Her resume boasts 24 years of classroom instruction (most of which has been in Kindergarten), a Bachelor’s degree from Point Loma Nazarene University, and a Teaching Credential from Concordia University.
+Her resume boasts more than 25 years of classroom instruction (most of which has been in Kindergarten), a Bachelor’s degree from Point Loma Nazarene University, and a Teaching Credential from Concordia University.